 Tango - The Art of Love

-One of the protocols in tango is not to blame, criticize, or advise your dance partner unless that responsibility has been specifically given to you.
-Milongueros follow this code strictly because they understand the consequences.
-Recently, two of my students had a serious disagreement.
-It began, perhaps, with good intentions to help: she commented on his leading, and he defended himself with a remark about her following.
-The exchange escalated into insults, ultimately ending with two broken hearts.
+One of the unspoken protocols in tango is to avoid blaming, criticizing, or advising your dance partner—unless that role has been explicitly entrusted to you.
+Milongueros adhere strictly to this code because they understand its importance.
+Recently, two of my students had a serious falling-out.
+What began—perhaps with good intentions—quickly spiraled out of control: she made a comment about his leading, and he responded with a remark about her following.
+Words escalated into insults, and the result was two broken hearts.
 They may never dance together again.

-Beginners often don’t realize that, whether they like it or not, the people they learn tango with are the most important people in their tango journey.
-They will likely dance together for a long time because each tango community is small, bringing people together by fate (see 惜缘).
-It’s wiser to accept one another and allow time for mutual growth.
-In real life, if you like someone, you tell them they’re beautiful.
-If you tell them they’re unattractive, chances are they won’t want to see you again.
-The same principle applies if you want to dance with someone: always speak positively about their dance, even if they ask for your honest opinion.
-How many husbands have found themselves in trouble after giving an overly honest answer?
-Remember, tango is more than just a dance; it is a relationship, an art of love (see Tango Is a Relationship).
+What many beginners fail to realize is that, whether they like it or not, the people they learn tango with often become the most significant figures in their tango journey.
+In most cities, the tango community is small, and these early companions may be dance partners for years to come (see 惜缘).
+It is wiser, then, to accept one another and allow space for mutual growth.
+In life, when we like someone, we offer compliments.
+If we tell someone they’re unattractive, chances are they won’t want to see us again.
+The same principle applies in tango.
+If you want to dance with someone, always speak positively about their dancing—even when they ask for honesty.
+How many spouses have gotten into trouble by offering too much honesty?
+Tango, after all, is not just a dance—it is a relationship, thus the art of love (see Tango Is a Relationship).

-Robert Farris Thompson said in his book, Tango, the Art History of Love, that tango "is the dance that teaches the world to love."
-The idea of tango is to welcome another person into your personal space, to accept them, to be considerate, cooperative, yielding and accommodating, to surrender and be one with them, to enjoy the intimacy, to listen to their inner whispers and feelings, and to bring them love, comfort, pleasure and contentment.
-It is a different idea from what our culture stands for, that is, individualism, independence, self-interest and aggression.
+Robert Farris Thompson wrote in his book, Tango, the Art History of Love, that tango “is the dance that teaches the world to love.”
+The idea of tango is to welcome another person into your personal space—to accept them, be considerate, cooperative, yielding, and accommodating; to surrender and become one; to listen deeply to their unspoken emotions; to share intimacy; and to bring them love, joy, and contentment.
+This is a stark contrast to the values dominant in our modern culture: individualism, independence, self-interest, and aggression.
 Hopefully, tango will make us a better person who treats others with respect, appreciation and love, accept them as who they are, and put others instead of oneself at the center of one's life and dance.
 Until then, we are not qualified as tango dancers and cannot dance tango well anyway (see A Dance that Teaches People to Love).